-I am a PhD student in machine learning at the University of Cambridge, working on AI safety with David Krueger.
-I think it’s plausible that we’ll build AI systems capable of doing everything humans can do in front of computers in the next decade, and am hoping to ensure that the (inevitably widespread) deployment of such systems won’t lead the humanity to permanently lose control over our future.
+I am a PhD student in machine learning at the University of Cambridge, working on AI safety with David Krueger and Rich Turner.
+I think it’s plausible that we’ll build AI systems capable of doing everything humans can do using computers in the next decade, and am hoping to ensure that the inevitably widespread deployment of such systems won’t lead humanity to permanently lose control over our future.

-I earned my master’s degree in AI from the University of Amsterdam, and had the opportunity to work with UC Berkeley’s Center for Human-Compatible AI during and after my studies.
-I also spent a year working on deep RL and robotics at Sony AI Zurich.
+Before Cambridge, I earned my MSc in AI from the University of Amsterdam, and worked with UC Berkeley’s Center for Human-Compatible AI during and after my studies.
+I also spent a year at Sony AI Zurich researching deep RL and robotics.

 Selected publications